m0sc0/aws-study/vpc.md

 -
 # Layer 3 connection
 ## VPC PEERING
-* Connect up to 10 vpc
+* Connect up to 10 vpc also diferent regions
 ## TRANSIT GW
 * Up to 100s vpc, Transitive Peering with multiple vpc, vpn, and onpremise (Direct Connect) throught a central hub
 * one per region and connect vpc on the same region